The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: Fluorescence Modeling

 Within this context, we briefly examine the implications of the Ni detection on 3I.
 The common hypothesis is that Ni is trapped in organometallic complexes (either metal carbonyls, or metal-bonded polycyclic aromatic hydrocarbons; \citealt{Bromley2021PSJ,Manfroid2021Natur}), which produce bare Ni atoms upon photodissociation.
-Our single observation is consistent with the pre-perihelion value obtained at roughly the same heliocentric distance \citep{Hutsemekers2025arXiv}.
-If this single point is taken to imply symmetric inbound and outbound production rate trends, we can rule out interpretations of the steep heliocentric distance dependence of Ni production as stemming from the comet's long passage through the interstellar medium.
-A deeper search capturing both the 7.5 and 11.3~\um\ lines would provide a significantly refined Ni abundance during 3I's outbound trajectory and shed light on the steep heliocentric dependence in Ni production observed by \cite{Hutsemekers2025arXiv}.
-The symmetric pre-~vs.~post-perihelion behavior of the production rate and the dust-like radial profile of Ni (see \autoref{fig:fig4}), however, confirm that the metal's production mechanism and source are distinct from canonical volatile release in comets, as suggested by \cite{Rahatgaonkar2025ApJL}.
-The nickel-to-water ratio and nickel-to-\cotwo\ ratios indicate that the observed Ni emission is expressed from a rather minor reservoir.
-The solar abundance of nickel relative to oxygen is approximately 0.34\% \citep{Lodders2003ApJ}.
-The JWST/MIRI production rates for \cotwo\ and \water\ suggest 3I releases 2.5$\cdot$10$^{28}$ oxygen atoms from the gas, which can be roughly doubled to account for oxygen in the silicates.
+Our production rate measurements are consistent with the pre-perihelion value obtained at roughly the same heliocentric distance: $\log{\qnickel} = 23.80 \pm 0.03$~\persec\ at 2.19~au \citep{Hutsemekers2026}.
+If these measurements are taken to imply symmetric inbound and outbound production rates, it would appear that the steep heliocentric distance dependence of Ni production does not stem from the comet's long passage through the interstellar medium.
+An alteration-driven production (e.g., via irradiation by galactic cosmic rays) would result in a distinct nickel production rate, as the outer surface of the comet was shed during its perihelion approach.
+The symmetric pre-~vs.~post-perihelion behavior of the production rate, however, confirms that the metal's production mechanism and source are distinct from canonical volatile release in comets, as suggested by \cite{Rahatgaonkar2025ApJL}.
+The JWST/MIRI production rates for \cotwo\ and \water\ suggest that 3I releases $2.5\times10^{28}$ oxygen atoms from the gas, which can be roughly doubled to account for oxygen in the silicates.
 This crude estimate for the atomic abundance of oxygen yields a Ni/O ratio of 0.002\%.
-Thus, the hypothesized organometallic complexes represent only a fraction of a percent of the total nickel reservoir.
+Given that the solar abundance of nickel relative to oxygen is approximately 0.34\% \citep{Lodders2003ApJ}, the observed Ni:\water\ and Ni:\cotwo\ ratios indicate that the measured gaseous Ni emission---as well as the hypothesized organometallic complexes from which it is sourced---represents only a fraction of a percent of 3I's total nickel reservoir.